dcsaorg/DCSA-OpenAPI/domain/ovs/README.md

 The OVS Domain is documented on [**OVS_DOMAIN**](https://app.swaggerhub.com/domains-docs/dcsaorg/OVS_DOMAIN) SwaggerHub.

 The primary purpose of this Domain is to specify components to be used in the OVS API.
-This Domain defines the Timestamp object used in JIT (Just in Time).
+This Domain defines the Timestamp object used in JIT (Just in Time Port Calls).

 <a name="v103"></a>[Release v1.0.3 (unreleased)](https://app.swaggerhub.com/domains-docs/dcsaorg/OVS_DOMAIN/1.0.3)
 ---